Don’t Let Age Get in the Way

 Many people in their 70s and 80s continue to dive.
 The key to safe diving is physical fitness, not age.

-A thorough cardiac workup and stress test are prudent and probably the first priorities.
+A thorough cardiac workup and stress test are prudent and should be one of the first priorities.
 Many cardiologists familiar with dive medicine recommend a cardiac stress test targeting a score of 13 metabolic equivalents (METs), while others recommend a minimum of 10 METs.
 Either level is rigorous exercise.
 While most diving is relaxing, a strong current, a long surface swim or rescuing a buddy (or oneself) all require a high level of exercise tolerance.

 Awareness of underlying medical issues is of practical use.
 The basic aches of arthritis could be confused with decompression sickness, so conservative profiles are recommended for anyone who deals with this issue.
 Also, diving in locations with reasonable access to medical care is prudent.